-The District, Tribal Education Director's, Indian Education Committee and tribal leadership will review the IPP as needed throughout the year and during the summer of each school year.
-The IPP will be reviewed and agreed upon by the District, TEDs and Indian Education Committee.
-If changes are needed or need to be amended during the school year, they will become effective within 30 days of approved changes.
-The IPP will be placed on the website, robo calls will be made by each school site, Tribal Leadership and Tribal Education Directors will be provided with the approved copy of the IPP's.
+The District, Tribal Education Director's, Indian Education Committee and tribal leadership will begin discussions in April.
+The IPP will be reviewed and agreed upon by each entity with final changes made in September and approval by the School Board in October.
+The Indian Education Department will then obtain signatures from Tribal Leadership on the IPPs in November.
+The IPP will become effective within 30 days of approved changes.
+The IPP will be placed on the website and Tribal Leadership and Tribal Education Directors will be provided with the approved copy of the IPP's.

 - The District, in mutual agreement with each tribe, may develop a Memorandum of Understanding (MOU) or a Memorandum of Agreement (MOA) for each tribe(s) that has children in Bernalillo Public Schools and has children included in the Impact Aid application or other federal and state applications.
 The district recognizes Tribal Sovereignty and that each tribe is unique in culture and educational needs.
-The MOU or MOA will reflect the unique and special circumstances represented by each tribe. - 2.
-The School Board and each tribal government will formally approve the MOU/MOAs.

-- 3. BPS will obtain signatures of approval by the tribal Governor or tribal designce verifying tribal agreement to the IPPs pursuant to NMSA 1978, '22023A-5(B)(7), to include a written Tribal Education Status Report and financial evaluation at the end of each school year in order to demonstrate and verify compliance with Impact Aid federal regulations and the New Mexico Indian Education Act. - 4.
+The MOU or MOA will reflect the unique and special circumstances represented by each tribe. - The School Board and each tribal government will formally approve the MOU/MOAs. - 3.
+BPS will obtain signatures of approval by the tribal Governor or tribal designee verifying tribal agreement to the IPPs pursuant to NMSA 1978, '22023A-5(B)(7).
+This will include a written Tribal Education Status Report and financial evaluation at the end of each school year in order to demonstrate and verify compliance with Impact Aid federal regulations and the New Mexico Indian Education Act. - 4.
 The district shall obtain a signature of approval by the tribal governments or tribal government designees residing within school district boundaries, verifying that the tribes agree to the Indian Policies and Procedures pursuant to federal requirements.
 [Article 23A, New Mexico Indian Education Act, sections 22-23A-5(B)(7)]

-Pursuant to NMSA 1978, "22-23A-1, et. seq., the district will seek assistance from the Indian Education Division of the Public Education Department to fulfill the requirements of the New Mexico Indian Education Act
+Pursuant to NMSA 1978, " 22-23A-1, et. seq., the district will seek assistance from the Indian Education Division of the Public Education Department to fulfill the requirements of the New Mexico Indian Education Act